 Our research team emphasizes this remains a watchlist category with upside potential if Hublot maintains supply discipline, though long-term trajectory depends on how aggressively the company expands production.

-Moving to other collections reveals even weaker performance.
-The Classic Fusion line scores just 0.40 VDI, characterized by our analysts as offering “stable utility but low ROI.”
-While these clean, versatile watches experience predictable depreciation to roughly 50% to 60% of retail before stabilizing, they function better as “wear and enjoy” pieces rather than appreciation engines.
+Other collections reveal even weaker performance.
+The Classic Fusion line scores just 0.40 VDI, characterized by our analysts as offering stable utility but low ROI.
+These clean, versatile watches experience predictable depreciation to roughly 50% to 60% of retail before stabilizing.
+They function better as wear-and-enjoy pieces rather than appreciation engines.

 Limited editions including Berluti and Orlinski collaborations perform better, but the category overall disappoints investors.

-Looking at extreme ends of the spectrum, the MP Collection “Masterpiece” ultra-rare technical showcases score 0.48 VDI with what our research team calls “barbell risk.”
-These illiquid, price-volatile pieces offer highest upside on singular references at auction through rarity and storytelling, but require long holding periods to realize value, making them collector-grade bets rather than liquid investments.
+At the extreme end of the spectrum, the MP Collection ultra-rare technical showcases score 0.48 VDI with what our research team calls barbell risk.
+These illiquid, price-volatile pieces offer the highest upside on singular references at auction through rarity and storytelling, but they require long holding periods to realize any value, making them collector-grade bets rather than liquid investments.

-Conversely, the discontinued King Power line scores just 0.36 VDI, with our analysts describing it as a “value trap” featuring oversized cases now out of fashion and deeply discounted with slow liquidity unless priced heavily under market.
+The discontinued King Power line scores just 0.36 VDI, with our analysts describing it as a value trap featuring oversized cases now out of fashion, deeply discounted with slow liquidity unless priced heavily under market.

 Some collectors criticize Hublot’s lower-end pieces as “wildly overpriced” relative to their mechanical substance according to discussions documented by Hodinkee, while dealer blogs warn that Hublot’s retail overpricing combined with weak resale margins contribute to its poor investment reputation.

-However, providing some positive context, ChronoPulse index data for Q1 2025 shows Hublot as one of few brands posting slight 0.3% value increases while the general secondary market fell approximately 3%.
+That said, ChronoPulse index data for Q1 2026 shows Hublot as one of few brands posting slight value increases of around 0.3% while the general secondary market fell approximately 3%.

-While this relative outperformance provides encouragement, it reflects more the brand’s already-depressed valuations creating limited downside rather than genuine strength that would support investment theses.
+While that relative outperformance is worth noting, it reflects more the brand’s already-depressed valuations creating limited downside rather than genuine strength that would support a serious investment thesis.
+If you want to understand what strong investment-grade performance actually looks like, the Audemars Piguet Royal Oak story offers a useful contrast.

 Why Hublot Struggles To Deliver Strong Investment Returns

-Understanding Hublot’s systematic underperformance requires examining structural factors that undermine value regardless of short-term market conditions or specific model appeal.
-Moving first to production strategy, the overproduction of limited editions dilutes exclusivity and long-term desirability in ways that damage the entire brand.
+Understanding Hublot’s systematic underperformance requires looking at structural factors that undermine value regardless of short-term market conditions or specific model appeal.
+Start with production strategy.
+The overproduction of so-called limited editions dilutes exclusivity and long-term desirability in ways that damage the entire brand, not just individual references.

 When Hublot releases dozens of “limited edition” variants annually across multiple collections, the scarcity that creates investment value evaporates, leaving buyers with pieces that feel special at purchase but become just another Hublot in oversaturated secondary markets.

-At the same time, watch investors increasingly perceive Hublot as trend-driven rather than timeless, a categorization that proves devastating for long-term value.
-When styles change and tomorrow’s collectors view today’s oversized cases and bold rubber straps as dated rather than classic, Hublot pieces risk becoming artifacts of their era rather than transcendent designs.
+Watch investors increasingly perceive Hublot as trend-driven rather than timeless, and that categorization proves devastating for long-term value.
+When styles shift and tomorrow’s collectors view today’s oversized cases and bold rubber straps as dated rather than classic, Hublot pieces risk becoming artifacts of their era rather than transcendent designs.

-This perception creates weak investment confidence that manifests through rapid depreciation and thin buyer interest in secondary markets.
+That perception creates weak investment confidence, which shows up directly through rapid depreciation and thin buyer interest in secondary markets.

-Lastly. moving to pricing dynamics, rapid depreciation stems partly from high retail margins that create unsustainable gaps between what buyers pay initially and what subsequent buyers will accept.
+And then there are the pricing dynamics.
+Rapid depreciation stems partly from high retail margins that create unsustainable gaps between what you pay initially and what subsequent buyers will accept.

-When retail pricing includes massive markups for brand positioning rather than reflecting manufacturing costs or material values, secondary buyers naturally discount heavily, recognizing they’re buying the watch without paying for advertising campaigns, sports sponsorships, and celebrity endorsements embedded in original pricing.
+When retail pricing includes massive markups built around brand positioning rather than manufacturing costs or material values, secondary buyers naturally discount heavily.
+They are buying the watch, not the advertising campaigns, sports sponsorships, and celebrity endorsements that are baked into the original price.
+If you are already thinking about how to protect your position, understanding how to maximize returns when selling your watch collection is a smart next step.

 FAQ